zbishop96/nomad-go-api-challenge/README.md

 }
 ```

+The response will include the raw API key and that will be the only time it is available.
+If authentication guards were in place (see design notes), this key would be required as a bearer token in the authentication header on requests for anything other than enrolling new devices.
 Then, temperature readings can be submitted with the POST to `/temperatures` formatted as:

 ```
 {